 The UMD Career Handbook says, “an informational interview is a conversation you initiate with a professional in a field of interest to you for the purpose of learning more about career possibilities.”
 This conversation can allow you to learn, and it also allows you to begin a relationship with someone whom might be able to hire you one day.

-While you’re chatting with them, you might have the opportunity to share bits of your elevator speech (but don’t shove it in unsolicited).
+While you’re chatting with them, you might have the opportunity to share bits of information you’re already using from your elevator speech.
 That way they’ll know who you are and your goals.
-Once an opportunity arises in their office, you might be in their brain before you even apply.
+Once an opportunity arises in their office, you might be on their radar before you even apply.
 Or, at least, they’ll remember you once you do!

 This technique has been the bulk of my career preparation.
 I hope it pays off!